jalombar/starsmasher/example_input/Creating_a_MESA_star/Readme.md

 ## Installing MESA

 If you are interested, there is a Youtube video(https://www.youtube.com/watch?v=NmaLHFxpALg) that explain you how to install MESA.
-YOu can follow it if you want, however we suggest you to follow our guide that is done for StarSmasher.
+You can follow it if you want, however we suggest you to follow our guide that is done for StarSmasher.

 First of all we have to install MESASDK, it contains the libraries needed to install MESA Let's download(http://www.astro.wisc.edu/~townsend/static.php?ref=mesasdk) it for your own OS.